sreggani/ContactRecaster/README.md

 Two possibilities:

-(1) If you want to run the whole system, rely on https://github.com/neush/ditl to build all the needs and follow the methodology for our [paper]
+(1) If you want to run the whole system, rely on https://github.com/neush/ditl to build all the needs and follow the methodology from our [paper].

 (2) If you already have a mobility trace (Format One) you can directly go to the Run part.